Your read progress

 Commission

-Some brokers opt to get paid from commission paid by the lender once the mortgage completes.
+Some mortgage brokers opt to get paid from commission paid by the lender once the mortgage completes.
 The actual commission amount can vary but starts from around 0.35% of the total value of the mortgage.
+With these payments, home buyers don’t pay an upfront fee to the mortgage broker, so they are sometimes referred to as “fee-free mortgage brokers”.

 Client fees

-Some brokers choose to charge a fee to their client too.
+Some brokers choose to charge a fee to their client, too.
 Commission can be paid as a percentage of the total value of the mortgage deal or a flat fee up-front.
+This can either be in place of, or as well as, commission payments but either way, the home buyer would only be expected to pay the “client fee”, not contribute to the commission amount.

-There are three types of mortgage broker: tied, multi-tied and whole of market.
+The three types of mortgage broker: Tied, multi-tied and whole of market

 Tied